COVID-19 in Brazil

 Most important facts!

-- In every Brazilian state, the obligation to use a mask was meanwhile canceled or relaxed.
+- In every Brazilian state, the obligation to use a mask was meanwhile canceled.
 The same applies to airports and airplanes.
-(Find more information below under 'Obligation to use a mask'.)

 Entry conditions